Skip to content

 Eligibility

 This program is open to all sophomores, juniors, and seniors in good academic and social standing with a minimum GPA of 2.5.
 Students must successfully complete BIOL 167 (an introductory lab-based course in Biology), along with EITHER one intermediate Biology course OR one introductory lab-based course in another natural science (or receive permission from the faculty directors).
-A course in Environmental Studies is highly recommended but not required.
+A course in Environmental Science/Studies is highly recommended but not required.
 Due to the challenging nature of study abroad, student academic and disciplinary records will be carefully screened.
 Students must also be cleared for participation by their physician for this physically-demanding program.

 Accommodations